 - Officers of CART would consist of a president, two vice-presidents, and the immediate past president who would serve for one year following the presidency.

-In 2004 efforts were taken to liaise with national seniors organizations on common issues, such as the development of a federal seniors secretariat.
+2004 – Efforts were taken to liaise with national seniors organizations on common issues, such as the development of a federal seniors secretariat.
 It was also decided to pay a stipend to the Executive Director.

-In 2006 further work was done at the AGM on the ACER-CART bylaws as part of an initiative to become incorporated.
+2006 – Further work was done at the AGM on the ACER-CART bylaws as part of an initiative to become incorporated.
 In addition, targets were set for achieving charitable status, membership in the Canadian Caregiver Coalition, and in the International Network for the Prevention of Elder Abuse.

-Incorporation was achieved in 2007, and the number of regions was increased to four, with Ontario and Quebec each forming regions of their own.
+2007 – Incorporation was achieved, and the number of regions was increased to four, with Ontario and Quebec each forming regions of their own.
 The term Regional Director was changed to Regional Representative.
 As well, the Yukon Retired Teachers Alumni was added to Region West.

-At the 2008 AGM several resolutions were adopted on the theme of support for a national drug care formulary, and for the appointment of an ombudsman for seniors.
+2008 – Several resolutions were adopted on the theme of support for a national drug care formulary, and for the appointment of an ombudsman for seniors.
 Property tax protection for seniors was another focus.

-The 2009 AGM affirmed the development of the approved Bylaws, Articles and Policies into a Director’s Handbook; encouraged the organization’s bilingual communications; supported executive regional liaison; and set lobbying goals regarding financial and health support for seniors, and Canada’s national radio services.
+2009 – Affirmation of the development of the approved Bylaws, Articles and Policies into a Director’s Handbook; encouragement of the organization’s bilingual communications; support of the executive regional liaison; and setting of lobbying goals regarding financial and health support for seniors, and Canada’s national radio services.

 Resolutions passed requested lobbying of the federal government on issues related to the principles of the Canada Health Act, taxes on CPP/QPP death benefits, the extension of passports to a 10 year term, a tax credit for seniors enrolled in wellness/recreation programs, and the establishment of a national drug formulary.

-At the 2012 AGM changes were made to the By-Laws and Articles to reconfigure the executive.
+2012 – Changes were made to the By-Laws and Articles to reconfigure the executive.
 The Vice-President position was freed up for a direct election, and the regions were reduced from four to three.
 Resolutions directed ACER-CART to advocate the development of a national pharmacare program; a national pharmaceutical formulary; a recycling program for unused pharmaceuticals; a national organ and tissue donor registry; and to advocate continuing care as a component of the national health plans.
 Concerns for the national pension programs were raised.
-An ad hoc political advocacy committee was also established for the year, and a two tier membership fee was introduced to improve financial stability.
+An ad hoc political advocacy committee was also established for the year, and a two-tier membership fee was introduced to improve financial stability.

-Preceded by seminars on lobbying, collaboration with active teachers, and the use of social media, the 2014 AGM made Political Advocacy a standing committee, directed the publishing of a new brochure to facilitate ACER-CART advocacy, endorsed basic beliefs regarding Canadian health care, advocated the negotiation of a new national health accord, and supported the Canadian Medical Association’s “Choosing Wisely Canada” campaign to reduce medical costs.
+2014 – Seminars on lobbying, collaboration with active teachers, and the use of social media preceded the 2014 AGM that made Political Advocacy a standing committee, directed the publishing of a new brochure to facilitate ACER-CART advocacy, endorsed basic beliefs regarding Canadian health care, advocated the negotiation of a new national health accord, and supported the Canadian Medical Association’s “Choosing Wisely Canada” campaign to reduce medical costs.
 As well, the AGM encouraged its members to use all candidate forums during the next federal election, and to work together to address the shortage of geriatricians and gerontologists.

-Prior to the 2015 AGM, in preparation for a federal election, a seminar on ACERCART relevant issues was held.
+2015 – In preparation for a federal election, a seminar on ACER-CART relevant issues was held.
 Representatives of the federal political parties were invited to respond individually to these.
 The Liberal, NDP and Green parties did so, while the Conservative party declined.
 At the AGM, various political advocacy initiatives were approved, further collaboration with Members and other outside groups on seniors’ issues was advocated, and lobbying targets for addressing Members of Parliament determined.
 A new flexible website design was introduced for implementation in the Fall.

-At one of the 2016 pre-AGM seminars, delegates worked at updating the strategic plan which was then approved by the annual general meeting.
+2016 – Delegates worked at updating the strategic plan which was then approved by the AGM.
 The various AGM reports were evidence of a very successful year especially in political advocacy during the 2015 federal election, and in cooperation with various other organizations in the area of health issues: a national seniors’ health care strategy, a national drug care plan, and support for a renegotiated Canada Health Act.
 As this was ACER-CART’s 25th anniversary, special attention was paid to this event via a commemorative booklet and special guests invited to the annual banquet.